 Decision-making process under the caretaker convention

-6.31 The day-to-day administration of departments and agencies in the wider state sector will (in general terms) continue during the caretaker period.
-However, departmental officials and board members and employees of other state sector agencies should always take into account the fact that they are operating in a caretaker environment, and exercise special care when making decisions during this time.
+6.31 The day-to-day administration of public service agencies and other agencies in the public sector will (in general terms) continue during the caretaker period.
+However, agency officials and board members and employees of other public sector agencies should always take into account the fact that they are operating in a caretaker environment, and exercise special care when making decisions during this time.

-Crown entities, state-owned enterprises, and other state sector agencies
+Crown entities, state-owned enterprises, and other public sector agencies

-6.34 The statutory provisions governing decision-making within Crown entities, state-owned enterprises, and other state sector agencies impose different obligations from those applicable to decision-making within departments.
-Cabinet expects, however, that agencies in the state sector will apply the principles of the caretaker convention (see paragraphs 6.24 – 6.30) to decision-making during the caretaker period, as far as possible taking into account their legal obligations and statutory functions and duties.
+6.34 The statutory provisions governing decision-making within Crown entities, state-owned enterprises, and other public sector agencies impose different obligations from those applicable to decision-making within public service agencies and non-public service departments.
+Cabinet expects, however, that agencies in the state sector will apply the principles of the caretaker convention (see paragraphs 6.24 - 6.30) to decision-making during the caretaker period, as far as possible taking into account their legal obligations and statutory functions and duties.
 Cabinet also expects that the agencies will discuss with their Ministers any issues with caretaker convention implications.
-For general guidance on applying the caretaker convention, the heads of Crown entities or other state sector agencies may wish to contact relevant departmental chief executives or the Secretary of the Cabinet.
+For general guidance on applying the caretaker convention, the heads of Crown entities or other public sector agencies may wish to contact relevant public service agency chief executives or the Secretary of the Cabinet.

 6.35 As a general rule, Ministers should put before their Cabinet colleagues the sorts of issues on which they themselves would wish to be consulted (see paragraphs 5.11 - 5.12).
 Ministers may wish to discuss with their Cabinet colleagues whether the caretaker convention applies to a particular decision and how it should be handled.
 If Ministers are in any doubt about whether the caretaker convention applies to a particular matter, they should err on the side of caution and raise the matter with the Prime Minister or at Cabinet.
 If a Minister considers that a matter requires consultation with other political parties, the proposed consultation must be approved in advance by either Cabinet or the Prime Minister (see paragraphs 6.36 - 6.37).